UMainedynamics/SeidarT/docs/source/project_file.rst

     :local:
     :depth: 4

-The *routines* directory contains the primary functionality for building and running models. *Bash* executables and Python modules are built during the install for many of the scripts found in this directory.
-Those are:

-- prjbuild
-- prjrun
-- sourcefunction
-- arraybuild

 *SeidarT* models are built from a .png file where each unique color corresponds to a different material.
 There is built in support for a limited number of materials, which can be referenced in the *materials.py* script, however the motivation for building this toolbox is for studying snow and ice so those have much more robust representation.
 There is room to expand in the material definitions.

 Building a project starts with *prjbuild* which creates a JSON file that contains the domain, material, and model configurations for either a seismic or electromagnetic wave propagation model.
 Default values are populated in the fields to prevent any errors during the model run.